 4. Full Moonlighting – This is when an employee’s salary does not meet their expectations or those whose friends are earning more and enjoying their status, such employees build their own business along with their regular jobs.

 The Indian IT companies stand divided when it comes to moonlighting.
 While some consider it ethical, others oppose it.
 There are companies who are totally against it and if found guilty, fire or penalize employees.
 Others have accepted moonlighting at a policy level.
 Some of the common concerns around moonlighting are that it can impact employee productivity, could lead to compromise of company culture, and in the worst scenario compromise data and security of an organization and its employees.
 Moonlighting can also create a culture of distrust.
 Whether moonlighting is ethical or not is a subject of great debate, but almost all organizations recommend transparency and honesty where moonlighting is concerned.

 Infosys warns employees on moonlighting, says could lead to termination

 Wipro sacked around 300 employees for ‘moonlighting’ as this IT services firm toughened its stand against staffers taking a second job after work hours.
 Its chairman Rishad Premji said the company has no place for any employee who chooses to work directly with rivals while being on company payrolls.

-“There is no Diet Coke employment; you can’t have security of permanent employment & moonlight too” says, Manish Sabharwal, Teamlease
+“There is no Diet Coke employment; you can’t have the security of permanent employment & moonlight too,” says, Manish Sabharwal, Teamlease